 The simple answer is very well, because of the focus on outcomes and the clear message that the model is about capabilities, not boxes on an organization chart.

 So should you adopt a SIAM approach yourself?

-Well, that depends on whether or not you have multiple strategic suppliers.
+Well, based on our view of SIAM from the frontline, that depends on whether or not you have multiple strategic suppliers.
 If you don’t then all you need is good traditional ITSM.
 Even if you do have multiple suppliers you need to assess whether what they are delivering meets the business need or whether the watermelon effect applies, where each individual supplier meets their contractual target but the business still feel service is “red.”

 What you shouldn’t do is adopt SIAM because it’s the current trend, and if you do you shouldn’t underestimate the effort needed to move to a SIAM model.
 In our experience, it’s only worthwhile if your business is also undergoing a massive transformation.